 A Place for Tranquility!

 The major concern in design is creating a relaxing and pleasant space.
-Accordingly, I maintained the current design trend of the region in the classical form of the building to keep in harmony with the neighboring villas; meanwhile, I avoided excessive use of fancy decorative elements and lofty furniture, although the employer could afford doing so, and rather focused on creating a minimalist interior architecturally using light blue and white colors resembling the sea, large sitting areas with elevated ceilings, and large windows decorated by curtains as tall as two floors.
+Accordingly, the current design trend of the region, i.e. the classical form of the building was maintained in order to keep in harmony with the neighboring villas.
+Meanwhile, the excessive use of fancy decorative elements and lofty furniture was avoided although the employer could afford doing so.
+The focused was instead on creating a minimalistic interior architecturally by means of light blue and white colors resembling the sea, large sitting areas with elevated ceilings, and large windows decorated by curtains as tall as two floors.

 Large natural stone slabs, extracted from Iranian stone mines, are used on the TV wall.
 The stone texture is fine and magnificent enough to replace a work of art.
 On the opposite side, a mirror wall resembles the traditional Iranian mirror works appearing historically in palaces and sacred monuments.
 The simplified wooden lattice separating the sitting room from the mezzanine floor is inspired by the traditional wooden lattices used in rural houses of northern Iran.
 Finally, the modern stone fireplace in the main sitting room makes an eclectic combination with the classical theme of the building.